Quảng Ninh: Transport

-The road network in the province consists of the National Highways No. 10, 18, and 48.
+The road network in the city consists of the National Highways No. 10, 18, and 48.
 Highway No. 10 links to Hanoi, Haiphong and other northern provinces.
-National Highway 4B connects the province with Lạng Sơn and Cao Bằng.
+National Highway 4B connects the city with Lạng Sơn and Cao Bằng.

-The Van Don International Airport serves the province.
-Hanoi's Noi Bai International Airport is linked to the Mong Cai International Border Gate over a road distance of 288 km.

 The Hanoi–Hạ Long (Cai Lan port) railway line has been improved.
-Rail links of 64 km length connect to industries in the province.
+Rail links of 64 km length connect to industries in the city.

-The water transport is provided by its many rivers and the sea ports such as the Cai Lan port, the largest deep water port in North Vietnam that is under further expansion to handle cargo of 7–10 million tonnes per year.
+The water transport is provided by its rivers and the sea ports such as the Cai Lan port, the largest deep water port in North Vietnam that is under further expansion to handle cargo of 7–10 million tonnes per year.
 Another port is the Cu Ong port, which can handle ships of 65,000–70,000 DWT capacity.
-Other minor ports in the coastline of the province are the Bo, Cau Trang, B12, Mui Chua, Dien Cong, Bach Thai Buoi, Tien Yen and Dan Tien.
+Other minor ports along the coastline of the city are the Bo, Cau Trang, B12, Mui Chua, Dien Cong, Bach Thai Buoi, Tien Yen and Dan Tien.

-The Bính Bridge crosses the Cấm River and ultimately connects the province with the city of Hai Phong.